Company Constitution Replacement Book Cover

 • issue and allot shares

-• not avoid liability (a very strange requirement)
+• not avoid liability (a strange requirement)

 • transfer shares